Bargeddie: History

 There was no village of Bargeddie before the 1930s when Lanark County Council built a housing estate at Dykehead.
 Before that the area consisted of a cluster of hamlets and villages such as Bartonshill, Braehead, and Dykehead, populated in the main by coal miners.
 In the 1950s, another housing estate was built around the site of Bargeddie House which was demolished after World War II.
 Bargeddie grew further as part of the overall Glasgow area expansion with the addition of the Drumpellier Lawns, Burnside View and The Fairways housing developments.

 Present day

-Bargeddie is now populated by just over 6500 people.
+Bargeddie is now populated by 3,210 people.
 The village has two primary schools; Bargeddie Primary School and St. Kevins Primary School.
-The two schools formed a campus in 2008.
-Unfortunately there are very few job opportunities within the village.

 The Safety Zone is a well established and popular community project run by Elutheria Ltd, a group consisting of local volunteers.
 The centre offers activities for all ages from babies to elderly people and all stages in between.
 There are three shops in Bargeddie one at the front of the village, middle and back and a Community Centre which is locally known as "The Windsor" that also sits in Bargeddie.
 Just before coming to Coatbridge, there is a Showcase Complex which includes of Hollywood Bowl and Showcase Cinema.